boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [5] You will die a peaceful death.
 They will burn incense at your burial just as they did at the burial of your ancestors, the former kings who preceded you.
 They will mourn for you, saying, “Alas, master!”
 Indeed, you have my own word on this.
 I, the Lord, affirm it!’”
 [6] The prophet Jeremiah told all these things to King Zedekiah of Judah in Jerusalem.
 [7] He did this while the army of the king of Babylon was attacking Jerusalem and the cities of Lachish and Azekah.
 He was attacking these cities because they were the only fortified cities of Judah that were still holding out.

+### The Lord Threatens to Destroy Those Who Wronged Their Slaves

 [8] The Lord spoke to Jeremiah after King Zedekiah had made a covenant with all the people in Jerusalem to grant their slaves their freedom.
 [9] Everyone was supposed to free their male and female Hebrew slaves.
 No one was supposed to keep a fellow Judean enslaved.
 [10] All the people and their leaders had agreed to this.
 They had agreed to free their male and female slaves and not keep them enslaved any longer.
 They originally complied with the covenant and freed them.